-Safety.
-All participants were monitored for potential side effects of the PBM treatment during the 12-week clinic-treatment period.
-Participants were informed that a minority of people receiving PBM therapy can experience minor temporary side effects such as dizziness and/or mild nausea within 24 hours.
+All participants were monitored for potential side effects of the PBM treatment during the 12-week clinictreatment period.
+Participants were informed that a minority of people receiving PBM therapy can experience minor temporary side effects such as dizziness and/or mild nausea within 24 h.
 Participants were questioned by the therapists on the second treatment and at weekly treatments thereafter to identify and assess any side effects.
 Participants and carers were instructed to address any concerns or perceived adverse reactions from the PBM treatment to the researchers or therapists during the clinic treatment and the home-treatment periods.
-Participants and carers reported on safety and side-effects at the final assessment.
+Participants and carers reported on safety and sideeffects at the final assessment.

-Assessment.
+Assessment

 All participants were assessed before treatment began, after 12 weeks of treatment and after the home treatment period.
-Group B were additionally assessed before the waitlist period and after 4 weeks treatment (Figure 1B).
+Group B were additionally assessed before the waitlist period and after 4 weeks treatment (Fig. 1B).

-Outcome Measures
+Outcome measures

-The primary outcome measure (Table 1) was timed up-and-go (TUG), a measure of functional mobility (balance and mobility).
-Other outcome measures included additional tests of mobility (step test, TUG motor and TUG cognitive, walking speed and stride length), cognition, fine motor skill and static balance.
-All participants were assessed (Figure 1B) before treatment began, after the 12-week clinical-treatment period and after the hometreatment period (total PBM treatment of 52 weeks for Group A and 37 weeks for Group B).
+The primary outcome measure (Table 1) was TUG, a measure of functional mobility (balance and mobility).
+Other outcome measures included additional tests of mobility (step test, TUG motor, TUG cognitive, walking speed and stride length), cognition, fine motor skill and static balance.
+All participants were assessed (Fig. 1B) before treatment began, after the 12-week clinical-treatment period and after the home-treatment period (total PBM treatment of 52 weeks for Group A and 37 weeks for Group B).
 Group B was additionally assessed on enrolment into the study (14 weeks before treatment began) and after 4 weeks of treatment (before dose down-titration began).
 Assessments involving time were measured using stopwatch timers by 2 assessors and the mean time (seconds) was recorded to 2 decimal places.